molily/molily.de/_testing-angular/testing-components.md

 <aside class="margin-note">Avoid tight coupling</aside>

 Type and class selectors introduce a *tight coupling* between the test and the template.
 HTML elements are picked for semantic reasons.
-Classes are picked mostly for visual styling.
+Classes are picked mostly for styling.
 Both change frequently when the Component template is refactored.
 Should the test fail if the element type or class changes?

 Sometimes the element type and the class are crucial for the feature under test.
 But most of the time, they are not relevant for the feature.
 The test should better find the element by a feature that never changes and that bears no additional meaning: test ids.